jbestcodes/Chama-Vault/README.md

 - Contact Us form (messages sent to admin email)

 ## coming soon
-- Mpesa API intergration
+- Mpesa API integration
 - SMS-based self-service updates on savings (optional)
-- Support for multiple groups and group management
+- Support for multi-group membership for an individual

 ## Technologies Used